It’s easy to run into articles about mastering design processes. It’s way more difficult to settle for the best approach.

 Our hero lays down the law for the fundamental features of his creation.
 All features support and maintain life in its ever-changing form.
 He builds a feature map and conducts a card sorting.
 Luckily, he’s good at card sorting too.

 Must have features are: Sun, Moon, land, sea, plants, animals, humans.
 Nice to have: baby pandas.
-Definitely not nice to have: mosquitoes.
+Who doesn’t like baby pandas, right?
+Definite no-no: giant mosquitoes.
 He defines the scope of the world by giving depth to it.
 Creates the atmosphere, the so-called sky enabling features to take their place and meet the requirements set before.

 On the 3rd Day,

-The restless designer has a lack of structure in his world.
+The restless designer has lack of structure in his world.
 Things went full high-fidelity too early.
-According to an old wisdom, one should never go full high-fidelity at the beginning.
+According to an ancient wisdom, one should never go full high-fidelity at the beginning.
 Especially if it’s the beginning of everything, like in our case.

 He returns to the desk with a single piece of paper and pencil, because raw sketches are just enough for now.
 Draws a wide range of plants, from the smallest shamrocks to the largest trees.
 Seeing the potential in his sketches, he makes them come alive and gives them the ability to reproduce.